 Mainframes contribute to the management of the majority portion of corporate data.
 But it gets tough to maintain on-premise mainframes.
 Besides systems has to be maintained so that the mainframes can handle the pressure when business are at their peaks.
 So the organization has to have sufficient skills to operate such technology.
 An easy and most popular solution to such problems is cloud computing.
 Cloud computing provides organizations with the information and software services they need thus reducing the infrastructure costs.
 You might start thinking by this time, what have mainframes got anything to do with this?
 Yes, you got it right.
 Mainframes take care of the high-speed data transfer which is mandatory in this case.

 Can Mainframes Take a Stand in the Era Cloud Computing?

 Many new technologies are constantly coming up in the market but they couldn’t exile their ancestors in a similar way cloud computing can’t end mainframes.
-Smartphones couldn’t stop the sales of camera or desktop.
+Smartphones couldn’t stop the sales of cameras or desktop.
 When MP3 came to light it didn’t finish off the record industry so cloud computing might shift some numbers in the market but it definitely can’t stop mainframes.
-Many mainframe manufacturers are still earning billions of revenues till date.
+Many mainframe manufacturers are still earning billions of revenues to date.

 Mainframe in Healthcare

 Mainframes are also used in health care.
 Uses are the same as those mentioned for e-business.
-Keeping track of patient’s and doctor’s schedule, test results of the patient, keeping patient confidentiality, which is a must for Health Insurance Portability and Accountability Act, scheduling surgery for the patient.
+Keeping track of patient’s and doctor’s schedules, test results of the patient, keeping patient confidentiality, which is a must for the Health Insurance Portability and Accountability Act, scheduling surgery for the patient.
 Doctors can access the test results of their patients.